 Sustaining a Pollinator Garden

 Pollinator gardens consist mostly of native wildflowers that grow in a variety of conditions that are usually inhospitable.
+Trees and shrubs are often included as well.
 Most of the plants you will be using are very adaptable when it comes to soil and drought.
 Once you plant your garden and it is established, besides occasional weeding, it requires almost no supplemental care and very little extra work.
 Think what flowers and vegetation you would see in a meadow in a field and consider—who fertilizes, weeds, and waters the milkweed, coneflowers, and bee balm there?

 Does One Pollinator Garden Matter?